ianozsvald/data_science_delivered/README.md

     -   exploration
         - for numbers - figure out what distributions and examples you have. what are your outliers? are the outliers reasonable or the result of bad data?
         - for text - what examples do you have? how long and short are the strings? what character sets are used? do you care about case, accents, punctuation?
+        - what kind of variations do you have in your data? what's normal?
+Seaborn's [pairplot](https://web.stanford.edu/~mwaskom/software/seaborn/generated/seaborn.pairplot.html) does a great job on small sets of numerical data

 -   delivering data products

-    -   How a project evolves
+    -   How a project can evolve

         - Get your data (and expect to have to fetch more, it is fine to start with a sensible subset of the possible data - aim for Small Data that fits in RAM at the start to keep your exploration speed high)